Kenmare Resources: Products

 The Moma Mine's primary product is ilmenite (accounting for 79% of revenue in 2021), with the associated co-products of primary zircon (15% of revenue), concentrates including mineral sands concentrate (5% of revenue), and rutile (1% of revenue).

-Kenmare is the world’s fourth largest producer of titanium feedstocks (ilmenite and rutile), which are primarily used to make titanium dioxide (Ti02) pigment.
+Kenmare is the world's fourth largest producer of titanium feedstocks (ilmenite and rutile), which are primarily used to make titanium dioxide (Ti02) pigment.
 TiO2 pigment impart whiteness and opacity in the manufacture of paper, paint, plastics and multiple other ‘quality of life’ items like inks, pharmaceuticals, and cosmetics.
-The Company is responsible for 8% of global supply of titanium feedstocks at current production levels.
+The company is responsible for 8% of global supply of titanium feedstocks at current production levels.

 The Moma Mine also produces zircon, which is an important raw material for the ceramics industry, and mineral sands concentrate, which is used in various clean technology applications.

 Ilmenite is a common accessory mineral in igneous rocks, sediments, and sedimentary rocks in many parts of the world.
 Apollo astronauts found abundant ilmenite in lunar rocks and the lunar regolith.
 Ilmenite is a black iron-titanium oxide with a chemical composition of FeTiO3.
 Ilmenite is the primary ore of titanium, a metal needed to make a variety of high-performance alloys.
 Most of the ilmenite mined worldwide is used to manufacture titanium dioxide, TiO2, an important pigment, whiting, and polishing abrasive.

-Ilmenite is the main source of titanium dioxide, which is used in paints, fabrics, plastics, paper, sunscreen, food and cosmetics.